GangOfFive/html-style-guide/README.md

     </table>
     ~~~

  - Don't close self-closing tags.
-Also, do not use their old HTML-4 style: `<tag />`.
+Also, do not use their old XHTML style: `<tag />`.
     ~~~html
     <!-- bad -->
     <img src="hello.jpg" />